mikakaraila/node-red-contrib-opcua/Readme.md

 |  sourceTimestamp	 | Source timestamp          |                           |
 |  serverTimestamp   | Server´s timestamp        |                           |

+Release history (only couple of older releases):
+**v0.2.109**
+Send only if payload contains something.
+Added msg.range usage
+New feature msg.range can be used to read/write part of Array
+Fix: FQDN -> hostname in makeAplicationUri
+EventId and statustext as clear string
+EventId as hex string
+**v0.2.108 and older**
+Fixed support for server Array variables
+Browse will create topic and datatype thus output can be connected.
+Next node can progress output msg.
+Refactored browse action fast and simple
+Merged event payload fix, version++
+Merge pull request #265 from list3f/master
+Put OPC UA event data in msg.payload

 # Advanced examples
 - needed from users (add links to examples folder)